wuyuup/iems-452-proj/README.md

 # IEMS-452 Matching Project

 This is the course project for IEMS-452.
+Author: Zuyue Fu

 To obtain optimal matching via NetworkX, run:
 ``` python